guifi/guifi-cxoln/CXOLN.en_US.md

 >La disponibilitat de la xarxa no es garanteix de forma global.
 En cas de que un participant vulgui garantir-se nivells de servei ho pot fer a través dels mitjans següents: fent-ho ell mateix adquirint la titularitat compartida dels segments de xarxa que siguin del seu interès, a través d'acords amb tercers i/o contractant serveis professionals per tal de arribar als nivells de servei i/o de disponibilitat desitjats.

-The network availability is not guaranteed in a global sense.
-In the case of a participant who wants to self-guarantee service levels he can do it by: doing it himself by acquiring the share proprietorship of those network segments of his interest, making agreements with third parties and/or contracting professional services to reach the desired level of service or availability.
+The network's availability is not guaranteed `in a global manner|globally`.
+In case participant(s) want to guarantee themselves service levels they can do so in the following ways: doing it themselves by acquiring partial ownership of the network segments of their interest, making agreements with third parties and/or contracting professional services so as to reach the service and/or availability levels they desire.

+_`Should we use "he/she" formulations? or use non-gendered references via a plural?`_

 >### 6. Responsabilitats i compromisos